-Second, a transversal work team has established whether the list of eligible activities could be eventually regarded as aligned to the Taxonomy Regulation directives.
-To do that, in the first place it is necessary to demonstrate whether the eligible activities were complying with the specific "Technical Screening Criteria" laid out in the Commission Delegated Regulation (EU) 2021/2139.
-In the second place, in order to conclude the alignment evaluation, it is necessary to prove that the activities were not causing significant harm to the other objectives and that they were adhering to a series of social safeguards.
-The alignment analysis, as already alluded in the introduction, has been conducted only in relationship with the climate change mitigation and adaptation objectives.
-In this regard, AmRest has worked on assessing whether their activities comply with these criteria and, in particular, to what extent their corporate processes are adequate to assure compliance with such criteria.
-While making the cost calculations of the activities listed in the table, AmRest took into account only the CapEx directly related to each one of these five activities.
+A transversal working group analyzed whether the list of eligible activities could be regarded as aligned with the Taxonomy Regulation.
+To do that, first it was necessary to demonstrate whether the eligible activities were complying with the specific "Technical Screening Criteria" laid out in Commission Delegated Regulation (EU) 2021/2139 and 2023/2486.
+The next steps in this process were to identify and prove that the activities were not causing significant harm to the other objectives and that they were adhering to a set of minimum social safeguards.

+The alignment analysis was conducted in all six objectives.
+In this regard, AmRest assessed whether its activities complied with these criteria and to what extent its corporate processes were adequate to assure compliance with such criteria.
+While making the cost calculations of the activities listed in the table, AmRest considered only the CapEx directly related to each one of these activities.
 As a result, the risk of double counting was eliminated.
-The data employed to assess the alignment status of AmRest's activities has been retrieved from technical manuals, interpersonal meetings, and expert consultations.
+The data employed to assess the alignment status of AmRest's activities was retrieved from technical manuals, interpersonal meetings, and expert consultations.